-- You want the database to accept plans automatically. - You want the task to time out after 1200 seconds per execution. - You want the evolve task to look for up to a maximum of 500 plans in the shared SQL area and AWR repository
+- You can log in to the database as SYS.
+Because the SYS_AUTO_SPM_EVOLVE_TASK task is owned by SYS, only SYS can set task parameters. - You want the database to accept plans automatically. - You want the task to time out after 1200 seconds per execution. - You want the evolve task to look for up to a maximum of 500 plans in the shared SQL area and AWR repository